 The Importance of Business Continuity & Disaster Recovery: Telecommunications Infrastructure Introduction Be prepared.
 By implementing a Disaster Recovery or Business Continuity Plan, the telecommunications infrastructure gives redundant access that gives local authorities and businesses the ability to allow minimal downtime and continuous operation in the face of disaster.
 Telecommunications is very vital to the disaster recovery process.
 The arrival of a disaster situation requires prompt notification and mobilization of key management and recovery personnel who are often at different locations.

 Researching into communications failures during large urban disasters in the past fifteen years reveals three main categories of causes: Physical destruction of network components, disruption in supporting network infrastructure, and network congestion (Moss ; Townsend, 2005).
-More often than not, disasters happen on smaller scales, often hundreds of times more than the larger ones.
+More often than not, disasters happen on smaller scales helpful link here, often hundreds of times more than the larger ones.
 Smaller disasters, such as building fires, burst pipes that flood offices, server crashes that result in corrupted data, extended power outages, and severe winter storms arise more than big disasters.

 Critical business processes fail for hours, days, and possibly weeks by one of these small events, serving up a fatal blow to time-critical, service-oriented businesses (Gregory, 2008).
 The most common cause of telecommunications failures in recent disasters has been physical destruction of network infrastructure.
 Due to the time and financial necessity needed to repair or replace systems, service disruptions caused by physical destruction tend to be more distressing and last longer than those caused by disconnection or congestion.